Call for Abstracts

 Opening of abstract submission – Wednesday 11th January

-Closing date for submission of abstracts EXTENDED – Wednesday 3rd May
+Closing date for submission of abstracts EXTENDED – Monday 8th May (Closed)

-Notification of acceptance of abstracts – Wednesday 22nd May
+Notification of acceptance of abstracts – Early June 2017

 Accepted authors to be registered by – Wednesday 14th June